aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-revisions/move-node-in-tracked-document/_index.md

 ## Conclusion

 In this tutorial, we learned how to move a node in a tracked Word document using Aspose.Words for .NET.
 By following the steps of creating the document, enabling revision tracking, moving the node, and stopping revision tracking, we were able to perform this manipulation successfully.
-Aspose.Words for .NET is a powerful tool for working with Word documents and offers advanced features for managing revisions.
+Aspose.Words for .NET is a powerful tool for Words Processing with Word documents and offers advanced features for managing revisions.
 Now you can use this knowledge to move nodes in your own Word documents while tracking revisions using Aspose.Words for .NET.

 ### FAQ's